markteehan/file-chunk-connectors/README.md

 ## Packaging
 The connectors are packaged either as Kafka Connect Plugins [plugins]([url](https://github.com/markteehan/file-chunk-connectors)) or as complete [tarballs]([url](https://github.com/markteehan/file-chunk-tarballs)) (that include Kafka, Java, the connectors and setup scripts) enabling low-friction deployment on windows or linux.
 Use the Plugins on a Kafka Connect server, alongside other connector jobs and tasks.
 Use the tarball for one-key install on laptop/desktop linux or windows machines that will stream data to a central kafka server (for example maintenance/field teams, vehicle upload, offshore or any endpoint with intermittent connectivity.

-## License
-These connectors do not requires a license for use of the current (or prior) versions.
-They are not source-available.

 ## Overview